HaxeFoundation/code-cookbook/assets/content/cookbook/Functional Programming/enum-gadt.md

 # Enums as GADTs

 As [already established](http://code.haxe.org/category/beginner/enum-adt.html) Haxe enums are a form of algebraic data types.
-In fact, they may even serve as "*generalized* algebraic data types" - GADTs for short.
-While for an "ordinary" every constructor yields the same type, with an GADT each constructor may yield a different type.
+In fact, they may even serve as so called "*generalized* algebraic data types" - GADTs for short.
+While for an "ordinary" enum every constructor yields the same type, with an GADT each constructor may yield a different type.

 To illustrate that, let's define a little language for arithmetic expressions: